 This recipe you guys… it’s sort of a Frankenstein recipe, derived of parts of other recipes I’ve loved and mashed together into a fantastically healthy and delicious meal!
 The first inspiration came from these crazy good sweet potato tacos.
 Seriously, I love meat, but I don’t even miss them in those tacos!!
 But you know, some people may not want those non-veggie carbs, or prefer something a little more compact, so enter the stuffed sweet potatoes.

-I wasn’t even sure this recipe would turn out well, but after one bite, I knew it was a winner.
-I mean, it has all the great flavor notes from the caramelized onions, spicy chorizo, sweet corn and protein packed black beans!
+This recipe has all the great flavor notes from the charred onions, spicy chorizo, sweet corn, and protein packed black beans!
 This may not be a meal for the kiddos, as the chorizo can be pretty spicy, but it’s definitely a meal that all the adults will love!

 To make these stuffed sweet potatoes quicker, there are few things you can do to prep-ahead:

 - Pre-cook the chorizo, cool it completely and keep it in an airtight container in the refrigerator

 - Pre-drain and rinse the black beans and keep them in an airtight container in the refrigerator

 - Thaw out or cook the frozen corn, and keep it in an airtight container in the refrigerator

 - Bake the sweet potatoes ahead of time, cool completely, wrap in foil (or place in airtight container), and refrigerate for up to a week – to reheat, microwave for several minutes, or until tender